 Up to a quarter of the mass of a modern mid-size car, which is about 1,100 kilograms, consists of polymer materials today: bodywork, the interior lining (doors), dashboard, side trim, seats, impact protection and much more.
 That is why INN-PRESSME is also devoting itself to this topic.
 In addition to 3D printed elements, the project also aims to develop sustainable materials for structural and aesthetic component.

 A shoe sole, made of sustainable materials, with excellent performance, durability and antibacterial properties is one of two products that the INN-PRESSME project is developing for the end consumer.
-INN-PRESSME is also dedicated to bio-based sports goods and plans to replace conventional materials with bio-foam.
+INN-PRESSME is also dedicated to bio-based sports goods to replace conventional materials with bio-foam.

 VTT Technical Research Centre of Finland Ltd. is responsible for the optimisation and further development of products in the packaging sector.
 VTT is a state owned and controlled non-profit limited liability company established by law and operating under the ownership steering of the Finnish Ministry of Employment and the Economy.
 VTT is an RTO (Registered Training Organization) whose activities are focused on three areas: Knowledge intensive products and services, Smart industry and energy systems, and Solutions for natural resources and environment.
 VTT is impact-driven and takes advantage from its wide multi-technological knowledge base to strengthen Finnish and European industrial competitiveness.
 VTT is in charge of 4 demo cases: